-Prior to joining the Capitals, Walton, 39, was the Senior Manager of Communications for Washington’s American Hockey League affiliate in Hershey, where he called the action for the Bears for nine seasons.
+Prior to joining the Capitals, Walton was the Senior Manager of Communications for Washington’s American Hockey League affiliate in Hershey, where he called the action for the Bears for nine seasons.
 He called his 1,000th AHL broadcast on Jan.
 26, 2011 against Springfield at Giant Center.

-Walton called three Calder Cup championship seasons for the Bears in 2006, 2009 and 2010 with the 2010 telecast of Hershey's win over the Texas Stars featuring his play-by-play work.
-The game was carried nationwide by NHL Network, and also shown live locally on Comcast SportsNet.
-He served as the sideline reporter, alongside Mike "Doc" Emrick and Craig Laughlin, for the 2011 AHL All-Star Classic, televised to a national audience.
+Walton called three Calder Cup championship seasons for the Bears, in 2006, 2009 and 2010, and on several occasions called the play-by-play for Hershey’s postseason games on NHL Network and Comcast SportsNet Mid-Atlantic.
+He also served in an on-air role, alongside Mike "Doc" Emrick and Comcast SportsNet’s Craig Laughlin, for the 2011 AHL All-Star Classic, televised to a national audience.

 In addition to hockey, Walton served as the public address announcer for the Cincinnati Reds from 1996-2002 at Riverfront Stadium/Cinergy Field.
 He announced over 500 Major League Baseball games during his time in the Queen City, including the 1999 one-game playoff between the Reds and the New York Mets.
-During his time in Cincinnati, he was also the first play-by-play voice of the AHL's Cincinnati Mighty Ducks from 1997-2000 and also served as a sports anchor for 700 WLW Radio, the region's top news/talk station.
+During his time in Cincinnati, he was also the first play-by-play voice of the AHL's Cincinnati Mighty Ducks from 1997-2000 and also served as a sports anchor for WLW-AM 700 in Cincinnati.

-Walton began his hockey play-by-play career at Miami University in Oxford, Ohio, where he was the Voice of the Redskins from 1994 - 1996, and also announced football and basketball at WRBI-FM 103.9 in Batesville, Indiana in 1996.
+Walton began his hockey play-by-play career at Miami University in Oxford, Ohio, where he was the Voice of the Redskins from 1994 - 1996, and also announced football and basketball at WRBI-FM 103.9 in Batesville, Indiana during that time.
 In addition to sports, Walton was also a disc jockey at 97 X, WOXY-FM in Oxford, a station recognized by Rolling Stone Magazine four times in the 1990's as one of the magazine's "15 Best Radio Stations".

-Ken Sabourin returns to the Capitals' broadcast team for his ninth year providing insightful analysis for radio coverage of home games.
+Ken Sabourin returns to the Capitals' broadcast team for his 11th year providing insightful analysis for radio coverage of home games.
 Sabourin joined the team in 2002-03.

 A player for five years in the NHL and a defenseman for Washington during the 1990-91 and ’91-92 campaigns, Sabourin retired from professional hockey following the 1998-99 season.
 In 74 games with Washington and Calgary, the native of Scarborough, Ontario, recorded two goals and eight assists, including five points in 28 games for the Capitals in 1990-91.
 In 47 games over his two seasons with Washington, Sabourin recorded one goal and four assists while registering 129 penalty minutes.
 While playing for Calgary in 1988-89, Sabourin appeared in one playoff game en route to the Flames’ Stanley Cup title.